cms-opendata-workshop/workshop2023-lesson-cms-detector/_episodes/06-muon.md

 objectives:
 - "Learn about the muon detectors and how it works."
 keypoints:
-- "There are three main muon detector systems in CMS."
+- "There are three main muon detector systems in CMS: the drift tubes, cathode strip chambers, and resistive plate chambers."
 ---
 ## Muon detectors